Pymble Wise Phone Initiative

 No data on the use of the phone during the Pymble Wise Phone Project will be collected by the College.

-We will make Signal, Telegram and WeChat apps available on the app store for you to download and use.
+Signal, Telegram and WeChat apps are available on the app store for your daughter to download and use.